kaygun/2021-Spring-MAT555E/lectures/lecture-01/lecture.md

 ![](200w.gif)

 * Deciding whether a model fits is difficult. (domain knowledge)
-* Understanding when/where model stops working is difficult. (statistics)
+* Understanding when/where model stops working is difficult. (math/stats)
 * Fixing a model when it breaks is difficult. (math)

 ### What is a model?